rhysbrooks1/CS321-002-s25-team-09/README.md

 - `SSHDataWrangler.java` (*Optional -- Extra Credit*)  to **wrangle the raw SSH file** into the form suitable for creating BTrees.

-- `SSHCreateBTree.java`: to **create a B-Tree** from a given wrangled SSH log file and outputs a query with all unique values found within the SSH log file as a Random-Access-File file of the B-Tree, a dump file (if applicable), and a SQL Database (if applicable).
+- `SSHCreateBTree.java`: to **create a BTree** from a given wrangled SSH log file and outputs a query with all unique values found within the SSH log file as a Random-Access-File file of the BTree, a dump file (if applicable), and a SQL Database (if applicable).

-- `SSHSearchBTree.java` for **searching a specified B-Tree** for top occurring activity pairs.
-The search program assumes that the user specified the appropriate B-Tree and top frequency count to use to output the top occurring searched queries.
+- `SSHSearchBTree.java` for **searching a specified BTree** for top occurring activity pairs.
+The search program assumes that the user specified the appropriate BTree and top frequency count to use to output the top occurring searched queries.

 - `SSHSearchDatabase.java` to **search in the SQL database** for the top occurring activity pairs.
-This database would be created as a by-product of the `SSHCreateBTree.java` program and contains all the keys from  a traversal of the B-Tree.
+This database would be created as a by-product of the `SSHCreateBTree.java` program and contains all the keys from  a traversal of the BTree.

 ### 5.1.
 Program Arguments